devx-cafe/devx.world/_events/2024/feb/devops-exec.md

 DevOps is the most hyped buzzword in the software development industry today At this master class we will touch on what is it really.
 Where it came from.
-What's the business case? ...everything executives need to know about DevOps.{: .kicker}
+What's the business case? ...everything executives need to know about DevOps.
+{: .kicker}

 The workshop will touch on the following topics: